Frequently Asked Questions

 Drop-in alternative jet fuels are Jet A/A-1 fuels that meet requirements per ASTM D1655 (US), Def.
 Std.
 91-91 (British) and CAN/CGSB-3-23 (Canadian) jet fuel specifications, whose origin is ASTM D7566 (Aviation Turbine Fuel Containing Synthesized Hydrocarbons) and is re-identified as D1655 Jet A or Jet A-1 fuel.
 Drop-in alternative jet fuels are completely compatible with a conventional (typically petroleum-derived) jet fuel in terms of materials, safety, and composition.
 A drop-in fuel does not require adaptation of the fuel distribution network or the engine fuel systems; it can be used “as is” in vehicles and engines that have historically operated with only conventional fuel.
-As of this date, all alternative jet fuel blending components may become “drop-in” only after being blended with a conventional fuel to a certain prescribed proportion.
+All alternative jet fuel blending components may become “drop-in” only after being blended with a conventional fuel to a certain prescribed proportion.
 The currently approved fuels and blend levels can be found on our Fuel Qualification page.
-Drop-in fuels align with CAAFI’s goal of bringing SAF to market.
+Drop-in fuels align with CAAFI’s goal of expanding SAF deployment in the near term.

 What is a sustainable aviation fuel (SAF)?